-Four sites (Bush Estate, Eskdalemuir, High Muffles and Sibton) show highly significant positive trends over this period.
-Three (Aston Hill, Lough Navar and Rochester Stoke) show positive trends of lower significance.
-Three (Ladybower, Narberth and Yarner Wood) show no statistically significant trend, while one site (Lullington Heath) shows a highly statistically significant negative trend.
-While there is no consistent pattern, upward trends are present at half of these sites.
+Five sites (Bush Estate, Eskdalemuir, High Muffles, Rochester Stoke and Sibton) show highly significant positive trends over this period.
+Four (Aston Hill, Ladybower, Lough Navar and Yarner Wood) show positive trends of lower significance.
+One (Narberth) shows no statistically significant trend, and two (Lullington Heath and Strathvaich) show statistically significant negative trends.
+While there is no consistent pattern, upward trends are present at more than half of these sites.
 There is evidence that the 'hemispheric background' ozone concentration has increased since the 1950s, and the observed trends may reflect this.

-Figure 5-33 De-seasonalised Trends in Ozone Concentration at 12 Long-Running Rural AURN sites, 1992 - 2018.
+Figure 5-33 De-seasonalised Trends in Ozone Concentration at 12 Long-Running Rural AURN sites, 1992 - 2019.